sourcegraph/handbook/content/departments/people-talent/talent/process/scenarios_and_escalation_process.md

 ## No Shows

 If the candidate does not show up to the scheduled interview, please let the Talent team know as soon as possible.
 Please post in #hiring and tag the relevant [Recruiter and Recruiting Coordinator](../../teamalignment.md) and cross-post in that role's Slack channel so the whole team has visibility.

+## Scheduling concerns

+Ideally, each interview will include two teammates.
+However, there may be circumstances where only one teammate is scheduled to participate in an interview.
+In that scenario, the teammate who is participating in the interview asks all interview questions.

+If you have any scheduling concerns, please Slack the [Recruiter and Recruiting Coordinator](../../teamalignment.md) in the role's Slack channel.